-For our Chemicals Segment, the number of sources for and availability of certain raw materials is specific to the particular geographical region in which a facility is located.
-For example, titanium-containing feedstocks suitable for use in our Chemicals Segment's TiO2 facilities are available from a limited number of suppliers around the world.
-Political and economic instability in the countries from which it purchases its raw material supplies could adversely affect their availability.
-If our Chemicals Segment's worldwide vendors were unable to meet their contractual obligations and our Chemicals Segment was unable to obtain necessary raw materials, it could incur higher costs for raw materials or may be required to reduce production levels.
-Our Chemicals Segment experienced increases in feedstock costs in 2019 and during the first half 2020, before they moderated in the second half of 2020.
-We expect our Chemicals Segment's feedstock costs in 2021 to remain relatively consistent with average 2020 costs.
+For our Chemicals Segment, the number of sources for and availability of certain raw materials is specific to the particular geographical region in which our facilities are located.
+Titanium-containing feedstocks suitable for use in our Chemicals Segment's TiO_2 facilities are available from a limited number of suppliers around the world.
+Political and economic instability or increased regulations in the countries from which our Chemicals Segment purchases or mines its raw material supplies could adversely affect raw material availability.
+If our Chemicals Segment or its worldwide vendors are unable to meet their planned or contractual obligations and our Chemicals Segment is unable to obtain necessary raw materials, it could incur higher costs for raw materials or may be required to reduce production levels.
 Our Chemicals Segment may also experience higher operating costs such as energy costs, which could affect its profitability.
 Our Chemicals Segment may not always be able to increase its selling prices to offset the impact of any higher costs or reduced production levels, which could reduce earnings and decrease liquidity.

-Our Chemicals Segment has long-term supply contracts that provide for its TiO2 feedstock requirements that currently expire through 2023.
-While it believes it will be able to renew these contracts, there can be no assurance our Chemicals Segment will be successful in renewing them or in obtaining long-term extensions to them prior to expiration.
-Our Chemicals Segment's current agreements (including those entered into through January 2021) require it to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$1.2 billion beginning in 2021.
+Our Chemicals Segment has supply contracts that provide for its TiO_2 feedstock requirements that currently expire in either 2022 or 2023.
+While our Chemicals Segment believes it will be able to renew these contracts, we do not know if our Chemicals Segment will be successful in renewing them or in obtaining long-term extensions to them prior to expiration.
+Our Chemicals Segment's current agreements (including those entered into through February 2022) require it to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$800 million beginning in 2022.
 In addition, our Chemicals Segment has other long-term supply and service contracts that provide for various raw materials and services.
-These agreements require it to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$86 million at December 31, 2020.
+These agreements require it to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$64 million at December 31, 2021.
 Our Chemicals Segment's commitments under these contracts could adversely affect our financial results if it significantly reduces its production and is unable to modify the contractual commitments.

 Certain raw materials used in our Component Products Segment's products are commodities that are subject to significant fluctuations in price in response to world-wide supply and demand as well as speculative investor activity.
 Zinc and brass are the principal raw materials used in the manufacture of security products.
 Stainless steel and aluminum are the major raw materials used in the manufacture of marine components.
 These raw materials are purchased from several suppliers and are generally readily available from numerous sources.
-Our Component Products Segment occasionally enters into short-term raw material supply arrangements to mitigate the impact of future increases in commodity-related raw material costs.
+Our Component Products Segment occasionally enters into short-term raw material supply arrangements to mitigate the impact of future increases in commodity-related raw material costs and ensure supply.
 Materials purchased outside of these arrangements are sometimes subject to unanticipated and sudden price increases.